Skip to content

 Two notes on shape:

 • min and max are dollar amounts (not cents).
-They accept the same shape the rest of the L2 grammar uses for Money — strings ("5.00"), bare ints (5), or floats (5.00).
+They accept the same shape the rest of the L2 grammar uses for Money — strings ("5.00"), bare ints (5) or floats (5.00).

 • min MUST be strictly less than max (V1a).
 Both MUST be > 0 (V1b).
-The field is forbidden on rails with aggregating: true (V1c) — aggregator amounts derive from bundled children, so set the range on the child rails instead.
+The field is FORBIDDEN on rails with aggregating: true (V1c) — aggregator amounts derive from bundled children, so set the range on the child rails instead.

 How to verify